bor1e/shone-halacha-prompt/README.md

 1. **Conventional Commits**: All commits follow the [Conventional Commits](https://www.conventionalcommits.org/) specification
 2. **Automatic Versioning**: When merged to `main`, semantic-release analyzes commit messages and determines the next version
 3. **Automatic Releases**: Creates GitHub releases with changelogs and tags
+4. **Separate Function Versioning**: Functions have their own versioning system that only triggers when `functions/` files change

 #### **Commit Types & Version Impact:**